Al-Tanf

-Al-Tanf (التَّنْف) is a military base in a part of the Rif Dimashq Governorate, Syria, which is controlled by U.S. troops and the Syrian Armed Forces.
+Al-Tanf (التَّنْف) is a military base in a part of the Rif Dimashq Governorate, Syria, which is used by the Syrian Armed Forces.
 It is located 24 km (15 mi) west of the al-Walid border crossing in the Syrian Desert.
-The surrounding deconfliction zone is located along the Iraq–Syria border and the Jordan–Syria border.
-The garrison is located along a critical road known as the M2 Baghdad–Damascus Highway.
+The garrison is located along a critical road known as the Route 2 Baghdad–Damascus Highway.
+The surrounding deconfliction zone was located along the Iraq–Syria border and the Jordan–Syria border.
 The Rukban refugee camp for internally displaced Syrians was located within the deconfliction zone.